aristanetworks/avd-workshops/workshops/jinja-yaml.md

 ## YAML File Examples

-Now that we have gone through all the most common constructs within a YAML file used for variables for network device configs, lets see what some complete files would look like for a real world environment.
+Now that we have gone through all the most common constructs within a YAML file used for variables for network device configs, let's see what some complete files would look like for a real world environment.

 ### Network Config Example